brucemwalker/gs_tools/phonebook/README.md

 This command-line application is written in pure Python3 and requires no extra classes or libraries beyond the stock Python installation.

-I developed and tested it under macOS 12 (Monterey) and FreeBSD
+I developed and tested it under macOS 12 (Monterey) and FreeBSD 13.
-13. I expect it will run without changes under pretty much any flavour of macOS, BSD and Linux.
-It will most likely run in some fashion under Windows if Python3 is installed, but don't hold me to that.
-I will test that later on.
+I expect it will run without changes under pretty much any flavour of macOS, BSD and Linux.
+It runs under Windows if Python3 is installed (Windows 11 tested).
+Get the Windows installer from here: [Download Windows installer (64-bit)](https://www.python.org/downloads/windows/).
+Also rename `contacts2gs` to `contacts2gs.py`.

 On macOS you might possibly need to install a more recent Python than the OS comes installed with.
 I recommend installing